anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 Use as REST API
 =======================================

-This tutorial shows how to use Plumsail Actions API.
+This tutorial shows how to use Plumsail Documents API.
 There are just a few steps to get started:

 1. :ref:`create-api-key`
 2. :ref:`review-api-reference`